Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 So, let's return to the biggest are of our spendings.
 According to the final calculations of our model, by the release, we will spend `2.5` times more on marketing than on development :-D

-/// note | I may have underestimated the number of marketers in the team Given the size of the budgets, there may be more marketers required.
-On the other hand, we can try to outsource all marketing and limit ourselves to the lead of marketing in our team.
+/// note | I may have underestimated the number of marketers on the team Given the size of the budgets, there may be more marketers required.
+On the other hand, we can outsource all marketing and limit ourselves to the lead of marketing in our team.
 ///

 `[54] Marketing Ongoing Cost` — An estimated cost of minimal permanent monthly activity for "light" PR of the game to stay on the radars.

 `[55] Marketing Videos Cost` — The expected cost of developing videos for concrete events (releases).
-The cost of a minute of video can be relatively easily googled.
+The cost of a video minute can be relatively easily Googled.
 Or you can even ask for price lists from companies that do this.

 `[56] Marketing New User Cost` — The expected cost of attracting new players — `CPI`.

 `[57] Marketing Old User Cost` — The expected cost of attracting our players to purchase DLCs.

-/// attention | Attention, great uncertainty
+/// attention | Here is great uncertainty
-This is our key constant, as we have chosen to monetize through the sale of DLCs.
+This is our crucial constant, as we have chosen to monetize through the sale of DLCs.

 The problem with it is that, unlike `CPI` for the base game, it is unclear how to estimate `CPI` for DLC.
 Fluctuations in this value strongly affect the model.

-Our model uses an expert estimate, after my conversation with the school teachers.
+Our model uses an estimate based on my conversation with the school experts.

-Also, regading the wishlists conversion, I beliew estimating them for DLCs is even harder, than `CPI`.
+Also, regarding the conversion of wishlists, I believe estimating them for DLCs is even harder than `CPI`.
 ///

 `[58] Marketing Performance on New Users (Game)` — The cost of attracting new players to the game, per month.